 As well as the quick application and efficient processing times, what stands out most is the customer service.
 In virtually all reviews, clients specifically mention their account manager or customer service representative, highlighting what an incredible job they’ve done.
 Prospa takes the time to respond to each review too – we think demonstrating that the customer really is at the heart of everything they do.

 Client Reviews Score: ⭐⭐⭐⭐

 Prospa.com Website Review:

 Prospa boasts one of the nicest websites in the business lending industry.
-The site is clear, straightforward, attractive, mobile friendly, and so is the application process.
-All in all you don’t have to fill in excessive amounts of details to sign up, unlike some other lenders.
+The site is clear, straightforward, attractive, mobile friendly, and so too is the application process..
+All in all, you don’t have to fill in excessive amounts of details to sign up and make your application either, unlike some other lenders.

 Prospa Loan Compatibility

-- Startup: Prospa prefers to work with companies who have been in business for several months and have a consistent cash flow established.
+- Startup: Prospa prefers to work with companies who have been in business for at least 6 months and have a consistent cash flow established.